rqlite/rqlite.io/content/en/docs/API/api/_index.md

 You can issue [`PRAGMA`](https://www.sqlite.org/pragma.html) directives to rqlite, and they will be passed to the underlying SQLite database.
 Certain `PRAGMA` directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite (since rqlite does not given direct control over its connections to the SQLite database). `PRAGMA` directives which just return information about the SQLite database, without changing its operation, are always safe.

 Some `PRAGMA` directives will intefere with the proper operation of rqlite.
 They include:
-- `PRAGMA journal_mode` - rqlite requires the SQLite database to be in WAL mode at all times.
+- `PRAGMA journal_mode` - rqlite **requires** the SQLite database to be in WAL mode at all times.
+Don't change the _journaling_ mode.
-- `PRAGMA wal_checkpoint` - rqlite requires exlusive control over the WAL.
-Don't checkpoint it.
+- `PRAGMA wal_checkpoint` - rqlite **requires exlusive control over the WAL**.
+Don't checkpoint rqlite.
 - `PRAGMA VACUUM` - the behaviour of rqlite is undefined when this command is issued.

 If you have a question about a particular `PRAGMA` command, you should discuss it on the [rqlite Slack](https://rqlite.io/), or ask a question on [GitHub](https://github.com/rqlite/rqlite/).

 ### Issuing a `PRAGMA` directive
-The rqlite CLI supports issuing `PRAGMA` directives.
+The rqlite CLI supports issuing many other `PRAGMA` directives.
 For example:
 ```
 127.0.0.1:4001> pragma compile_options
 +----------------------------+